IEG’s Summer School on Causal Inference

 Fee Structure

 The enrolment fee for the course is Rs.
-2000, and the tuition fee is Rs.
-6000 per head, including lunch on working days.
+2500 for all.
+The tuition fee for students is Rs.
+7000 per head and for other participants is Rs.
+9000 per head, including lunch on working days.

 For those who stay on campus during the course, additional accommodation charges, including food, are Rs.
-5600 per head.
+6500 per head for students and Rs.
+7500 for others.

 Shortlisted applicants are initially required to pay the compulsory and non-refundable enrolment fee of Rs.
-2000.
-The remaining amount must be paid closer to the summer school's starting date.
+2500.
+The remaining amount must be paid closer to the Winter School's starting date.

 Registration and Selection

 Due to the course's interactive nature, final enrolment will be limited to 20 seats.
-Registration concludes on 30 March 2025.
+Registration concludes on October 18, 2025.
 Please use a Gmail account to fill out the application form.
-To Register, Click here
+Register Now

 Participants will be selected based on their academic eligibility and motivation to complete the program.
 The 20 registered applicants who match the minimum eligibility criteria will be selected based on a 200-word Statement of Purpose (SOP).
-The shortlisted candidates will be notified by email shortly afterwards.
+The shortlisted candidates will be notified through email by October, 28, 2025.
 To secure their seat, participants must pay an enrolment fee of Rs.
-2000 within 3 days of receiving the email.
+2500 by November 3, 2025.
 Otherwise, offers will be extended to individuals on the waiting list.

 Accommodation